 The Fairfield County Community Foundation has awarded a $35,000 grant to support Home Works, a new initiative that seeks to address deep housing insecurity in young families.
 During the initial phase of the project, funding will be used to help support the efforts of a part-time Family Navigator who will work with Bridgeport ABCD Early Learning (Head Start) and the Opening Doors Fairfield County Coordinated Access Network to identify vulnerable families.

+The Family Navigator will develop, identify, and access community resources, including safe and stable housing and rental assistance; and to coordinate all housing activities for the parents.
+The goal is to help ensure that families who are at risk for homelessness will receive the resources and support they need to find and maintain stable housing.
 Home Works is a partnership between The Connection, Bridgeport ABCD Early Learning, and Chapin Hall at the University of Chicago that seeks to address deep housing insecurity in young families.
 Safe and stable housing has been shown to be inextricably linked to an individual and family’s ability to achieve economic stability.
 Family mobility and literal homelessness increase school absence, limit classroom engagement, and reduce school achievement.
 Children who experience crowding, doubling up, utility shutoffs, and related problems have poorer outcomes than peers and are at increased risk for child welfare involvement.

 The Watkinson Prisoners Aid Society has awarded The Connection a $5,000 grant to offer Financial Literacy training to clients of The Connection’s Community Justice programs.
 Clients will learn about budgeting and the importance of good credit, repairing credit scores, building or rebuilding their credit, and establishing financial goals.
 Financial Literacy is vitally important for everyone who seeks to live independently.
 Financial Literacy can help foster self-esteem, build familial relationships, establish independence, and reduce the chances of reoffending.